SWPDC & AAP SECTION ON ADVANCES IN THERAPEUTICS AND TECHNOLOGY (SOATT) PEDIATRIC DEVICE PRIZE

 The Southwest-Midwest National Pediatric Device Innovation Consortium (SWPDC) is one of five U.S. Food and Drug Administration (FDA) P50 grant-supported pediatric device consortia.
 SWPDC is a “free no-strings-attached” virtual accelerator that supports pediatric device innovators nationwide with product, technology and business acceleration services throughout the pediatric device life cycle from idea to commercial/clinical launch.

-Questions can be directed to Chester Koh, MD or Brandon Hunter, MD, at SouthwestPDC@BCM.edu.
+Questions can be directed to Chester Koh, MD or R. Brandon Hunter, MD, at SouthwestPDC@BCM.edu.